joshmckibbin/SimpleShibboleth/readme.txt

 = A shibboleth plugin already exists; why write another? =

-My attempts to use the other Shibboleth plugin failed for various technical reasons.
+"My attempts to use the other Shibboleth plugin failed for various technical reasons.
 It seemed to be unmaintained at the time.
 I ended up modifying the plugin heavily.
-I finally got to the point where I just wrote my own.
+I finally got to the point where I just wrote my own." - Steve Guglielmo (srg-1), original author of SimpleShib.

 = The domain name is not correct after a redirect =